kBruna/42_Printf/README.md

 As the function's first parameter is a `const char *`, with the common flags used on the original function `printf`, all flags would be preceded by a `%` character, and that can be used to count the amount of arguments passed.

 ### Test

+This test changed a lot throughout the implementation, so this final version does not test every flag, as they were tested first and changed shortly after to other parameters.
+It tries to test against the original function in order to understand the original implementation and try to copy it's functioning.
+As it is right now, its focus is to deal with numbers and it's negative values assigned to unsigned int variables.
+It try to check the values of hexadecimal and it's variables.
+It also checks for `NULL` values and var addressess.

 	#include <stdio.h>